agroportal/ontology_mapping_harvester/README.md

 ## Curation File

+OMHT uses a curation file to resolve the targets found in ontologies (mostly to deal with oboInOwl:hasDbXref XRefs heavily used in the OBO world).
+The last version of this file is included in the distribution of OMHT: https://github.com/agroportal/ontology_mapping_harvester/src/main/resources/OMHT_external_matches_phase_1.cfg

-If the ontology is on the OBO format and the mapping relation is of type oboInOwl#hasDbXref then the script considers a external file to map concepts to valid URI.
-This last version of this file could be finded on the folder https://github.com/agroportal/ontology_mapping_harvester/src/main/resources/OMHT_external_matches_phase_1.cfg and is automatic copied to the omht_config folder when the jar file is executed for the fisrt time.
+This file is automatically copied to the omht_config folder when the jar file is executed for the fisrt time.

 If you have a old version of the script please check the date of the file to assure you got the last version of the curation file in orther to get better mappings.